 Here’s what to look for to decide if you need to replace your forklift tires.

 Cuts or cracks.
 If you see cuts or cracks, it is a sure sign you need to replace your forklift tires.

 Wear.
 Inspect forklift tires often for tire tread and balding.
 If you have pneumatic tires, use the two-inch rule.
 Check the height of the forklift tires.
 If the tires had worn down two inches or more from when they were new, it’s time to replace them.

-If you have cushion tires, balding in any area of the tire is a sure sign to replace.
+If you have cushion tires, balding in any tire area is a sure sign to replace.

 Know who to call.

 We are experts at forklift tire applications, options, and use.
-Do you need help to determine exactly which forklift tire you need or if it’s time to replace?
+Do you need help determining which forklift tire you need or if it’s time to replace it?